514-labs/oltp-to-olap-showcase/CONTRIBUTING.md

 ### Architecture Documentation

-When making architectural changes, update `ARCHITECTURE.md`:
+When making architectural changes, update the relevant markdown in `docs/` or the project-specific README.
+Capture:
 - Design decisions and rationale
 - Trade-offs considered
 - Impacts on existing code